-The winner and shortlist will be announced at the Hugh Cudlipp Lecture 2018, to be held at The British Library on March 21.
-This year’s lecturer is James Harding, former editor of The Times and Head of News at the BBC.
+The winner and shortlist will be announced at the Hugh Cudlipp Lecture 2019, to be held at The Regent University, London, on March 7.
+This year’s lecturer is George Osborne, CH, editor of the London Evening Standard and former Chancellor of the Exchequer.

 For video entries, please do not send large video files – instead, please send a link to the work.

 The entry should be accompanied by the following details: name, age, home address, email address, telephone number and proof of college/university attendance.

 The Hugh Cudlipp Lecture is partnered by the London Press Club and sponsored by the Daily Mirror and Cision.